0LNetworkCommunity/libra-legacy-v6/verifiable_delay/README.md

 ### Current Benchmarks

 These were generated by `./bench.sh aadf`.
+Outliers could be due to preemption by the OS and/or hypervisor.
+Changes are relative to the previous test run done on the same machine.
+Since the previous run was done with different settings and/or code than reported here, these changes are not meaningful.

 ```text
 Benchmarking square with seed aadf: 512: Collecting 100 samples in estimated 5.0439 s (374k iteratio                                                                                                    square with seed aadf: 512